 Need to satisfy your sweet tooth?
 Would some melt in your mouth, truffle-filled peanut butter cups fit the bill?
 How about mint Oreos smothered in chocolate?
 Or Cinna-Grahams, Fluff, and Pretzel Bark S’mores coated in rich milk or dark chocolate?
 Then head to Highland Chocolates where you can watch as workers handcraft chocolate confections.
 A stop in the shop is guaranteed to satisfy even the sweetest of sweet tooth's!

 Batter up!
 Visit BWP Bats to see firsthand how this most essential tool of the game is created.
 You’ll get to watch the entire 14-step process, including how “double dipping” is not only encouraged but an essential part of the process in transforming a rough forest log into a finely crafted baseball bat used by players from the major leagues to little tykes just learning the game.

 Ever wonder which potatoes make the perfect chip or how cheese curls get their curl?
-Even if you haven’t, Herr’s® Snack Factory Tour is fun, educational, and mighty tasty.
-Book a tour on Monday through Wednesday and you’ll get to follow the entire production line through three buildings – from slicing and frying to bagging and boxing.
-Everyone gets a free bag of chips and a chance to sample a chip hot from the fryer.
+Even if you haven’t, stay on the lookout for the Herr’s® Snack Factory Tour to return.
+The experience is fun, educational, and mighty tasty.
+Visitors get a sneak peek into the entire production line through three buildings – from slicing and frying to bagging and boxing.
 Check out the gift shop to buy some hard-to-find flavors and super-discounted “oops” snacks.